DansWorld/fuzzDelay/README.txt

 2. right/left channel delay feedback
 3. left/right PANNING (not implemented yet) -> for stereo panning just the delay?

+I left the compiled version of portaudio in a static library Its tricky to build so I HOPE it works on your machine?
+I'm not sure how that works...
+The version I included was compiled on MAC OSX 10.8.2
 =================================================================================

 Dan Moore